conan-io/docs/systems_cross_building/cross_building.rst

     - **arch_build**: Architecture system of the ``build`` system.

-    These settings are detected the first time you run Conan with the same values than the ``host`` settings, so by default we are doing **native building**.
-Probably you won't never need to change the value of this settings, because they describe where are you running Conan.
+    These settings are detected the first time you run Conan with the same values than the ``host`` settings, so by default, we are doing **native building**.
+Probably you will never need to change the value of this settings because they describe where are you running Conan.

 ``host`` platform settings: